-So this summer is busy with outdoor activity, beach vacations, and hopefully exercising in the warm weather.
+So this winter is busy with activity, the holidays, and hopefully exercising.
 This time of the year is generally pretty fun!

 But for a select few this is a terrible time with increased plantar fascia pain.
 This is the pain that can be excruciating on the bottom of your foot especially when you get up in the morning and first place your feet on the floor.
 Then you probably hobble across the room for a few minutes until you feel a little better.
 This pain then continues after you sit down.
 When you attempt to stand again the pain is back!

 Walking, running, and forcefully curling your toes is painful.
 The pain varies but never goes away.
 You wish and hope that if you rest and take ibuprofen like you have been told the pain would eventually go away….but it does not.

 1) CHANGE YOUR FOOTWEAR: I can not stress this enough!
 There are plenty of patients that I see everyday that come into the clinic with overly worn shoes, the wrong shoe type for the person’s foot structure, lack of support in a shoe, or best of all someone who would rather wear a high heel than breathe!
 Please remember this…….EVERY 500 walking/running miles you should have a new pair of shoes.
 For our runners, more detail should be considered like, height of a person’s foot arch, room in the toe box, amount of pronation/supination (arch height) of the foot during foot strike, and the presence of bunions, callus formation and hammer toes.